 So how am I going to fund this 40 K?

 I get to benefit from the choices I’ve made in the past.
 It so happens that if I retire at 50 (which is two years from now), I could receive a small company pension.
 So the fact that I was an accountant at the beginning (as opposed to being an artist from the very beginning) has a silver lining after all.

 I’ve always thought I was on the wrong road: choosing a practical and safe career rather than pursuing something that was more creative.
 Right or wrong, it doesn’t matter now.
 It’s done.
 All I can do is start where I am.

 I now get to benefit from my past choices.
 I can quit my job and have a safe base of cash to draw on while I build my art career.

-An art career will take time obviously, so in the meantime, how do I bridge the gap for the remaining 20 K?
+An art career will take time obviously, so in the meantime, how do I bridge the gap not covered by the pension?

 Well, the goal is to make that gap with income that I will make through art.
 I will not actually be twiddling my thumbs once I retire (so “retiring” may be the wrong word to use.
 Maybe it should be career switch).

 What if I fail to make any money from my art?
 What then?